 Why would you choose a smart lock?
 What advantages does a smart lock have over a regular lock?
 And do these advantages outweigh the disadvantages?

-Do you know the feeling of rumaging though your bag, looking for your house keys, while you are already standing in front of the door, trying not to drop your grocery bags.
-Wouldn't it be great if the door unlocked automaticallywhen you get home?
+Do you know the feeling of rummaging though your bag, looking for your house keys, while you are already standing in front of the door, trying not to drop your grocery bags?
+Wouldn’t it be great if the door unlocked automatically when you get home?
 A smart lock makes it possible!
-With some smart locks it is even possible to open the door automatically when you come close to the door.
+With some smart locks, it is even possible to open the door automatically when you come close to the door.
 Your phone with Bluetooth lets the smart lock know that you are nearby.
-This function is extremely useful but does not work well with all smart locks.
+This function is extremely useful, but does not work well with all smart locks.